How to Use MetaMask- The Ultimate Doorway to DeFi!

 In addition to acting as your Ethereum wallet, MetaMask also allows you to manage more than one identity.

-MetaMask allows users to interact with those Dapps that have browser based interfaces.
-To give you a better idea of how this works I’m going to take a look at some browser based Dapps so we can see how MetaMask fits into the bigger picture.
+MetaMask allows users to interact with those Dapps that have browser-based interfaces.
+To give you a better idea of how this works, I’m going to take a look at some browser-based Dapps so we can see how MetaMask fits into the bigger picture.

 Become a Lender with MetaMask

-The funds are never held directly by ETHLend, since they are based on smart contracts, which acts as a sort of escrow system to ensure repayment.
-In its current state the platform is a Dapp that requires MetaMask to be unlocked and open.
+The funds are never held directly by Aave since they are based on smart contracts, which act as an escrow system to ensure repayment.
+In its current state, the platform is a Dapp that requires MetaMask to be unlocked and open.
 Given the heavy focus on financial transactions in the blockchain world, Aave is likely just the first of many similar Dapp based lending or banking platforms.